Explore the timeless charm of Pencarrow House and Gardens this year!

 Nestled on the edge of Bodmin Moor, this captivating Georgian estate offers a variety of activities for all ages.
 Explore the Grade II listed garden, an Iron Age fort, a children's play area, a café, and a gift shop.
 The gardens are a delight throughout the seasons, showcasing nature's beauty year-round.

-Highlights of Your Visit:
+Highlights of your visit:

 - The House: Guided tours reveal the secrets of this historic home, including hidden passageways, portraits with eyes that seem to follow you, and statues wearing top hats.
 Pencarrow is far from your typical country house.